-The funding is part of an overall €1.5m budget allocation to promote gender equality and migrant integration announced earlier this week by the Minister for Justice and Equality Charlie Flanagan and Mr David Stanton, T.D.
-Minister of State at the Department of Justice and Equality with responsibility for Integration, Immigration and Equality), for a total of five female entrepreneurship projects providers (EMPOWER being one) across the country.
+The funding is part of an overall €1.5m budget allocation to promote gender equality and migrant integration announced earlier this week by the Minister for Justice and Equality Charlie Flanagan and David Stanton, TD, Minister of State at the Department of Justice and Equality with responsibility for Integration, Immigration and Equality), for a total of five female entrepreneurship projects providers (EMPOWER being one) across the country.

-The Programme is currently being delivered in the west of Ireland by GMIT iHubs and is managed by Maria Staunton, who says: “This new funding will mean that EMPOWER will be able to increase its footprint to include Sligo, Donegal and Leitrim.
+EMPOWER is currently delivered in the west of Ireland by GMIT iHubs and is managed by Maria Staunton who says: “This new funding will mean that EMPOWER will be able to increase its footprint to include Sligo, Donegal and Leitrim.
 It means we can now also deliver this innovative programme to women through our partners institutes in the Connacht Ulster Alliance (CUA) – IT Sligo and Letterkenny IT.

 Caitriona Watters-Crehan, Founder of PrepareMe, EMPOWER Start 2017-2018, says: “The Empower Start programme allowed me to access supports and information to take my idea to production and begin testing and improving the concept.
 It opened by eyes to the importance of laying strong foundations in order to establish and scale.
 It also gave me an opportunity to explore my own resilience and to have the extremely valuable support of like-minded women.
 It was a thoroughly enjoyable programme and certainly paved the way for me to have a successful application for New Frontiers Phase 2 which I am now on.
 The support of my peers in Empower and Maria continues to be a hugely beneficial outlet to both me and my company.”